-Where a research student fails to resume study by the specified return to study date, the Academic Regulations and Cases Board/the Progression and Awards Board would normally assume that they have withdrawn from the University and the research student’s record will be closed (see Guide to Transfer and Withdrawal of External Research Students).
+Where a research student fails to resume study by the specified return to study date, the Student Cases Board/the Progression and Awards Board would normally assume that they have withdrawn from the University and the research student’s record will be closed (see Guide to Transfer and Withdrawal of External Research Students).

 The University has a commitment to providing a high-quality research environment and implements quality assurance procedures targeted at monitoring research student progression.
 The expectation is that the overwhelming majority of research students will submit their thesis or dissertation within the time limit laid down by regulation.
 A research student’s time limit may be extended in exceptional cases only.

 Extensions to the maximum submission date will only be considered if the following criteria are met:

 A. The Progression and Awards Board recommendations indicate that the research student has been experiencing difficulties in progressing in a timely manner;

 B. The request is submitted to Education Services normally at least three months before the end of the maximum candidature;